 As a Company, we place the health and safety of our Employees/Contractors as a top priority.
 In light of COVID-19 continuing to spread internationally, it is important that we do not compromise the well being of our Employees/Contractors, nor do we place them in situations of potential risk.
+Please see below for information about the COVID-19 virus, prevention measures and what to do if you are experiencing symptoms.

-about COVID-19
+about coronavirus disease (COVID-19)

-COVID-19 is an illness caused by SARS-CoV-2.
-COVID-19 is associated with mild illnesses, similar to the common cold.
+COVID-19 is an illness caused by a coronavirus.
+Human coronaviruses are common and are typically associated with mild illnesses, similar to the common cold.
 Symptoms may take up to 14 days to appear after exposure to the virus.

-COVID-19 is most commonly spread from an infected person through:
+Coronaviruses are most commonly spread from an infected person through:

-- Respiratory droplets from an infect person when they cough, sneeze, laugh, sing, or talk. - Close personal contact, such as touching or shaking hands, hugs or kisses. - · Touching something with the virus on it, then touching your eyes, nose or mouth before washing your hands. - Evidence indicates that the virus can be transmitted to others from someone who is infected but not showing symptoms.
-This includes people who: - Have not yet developed symptoms (pre-symptomatic) - Never develop symptoms (asymptomatic)
+- · Respiratory droplets when you cough or sneeze, laugh or sing. - Close personal contact, such as touching or shaking hands, hugs or kisses. - · Touching something with the virus on it, then touching your eyes, nose or mouth before washing your hands.

+Evidence indicates that the virus can be transmitted to others from someone who is infected but not showing symptoms.
+This includes people who:

+- Have not yet developed symptoms (pre-symptomatic) - Never develop symptoms (asymptomatic)